BenyDZ/Linkedin-Scrapper/README.rst

 Coming soon ...
 ===============

-Person scraper : Scraping a person by adding her account link Company scraper
+Person scraper
+Company scraper, coming soon ...

 How to use it?
 ==============